Is your partner an alcoholic or addict?

-Many people want to know whether they (or their partner) are alcoholics.
+Many people want to know whether their partner are alcoholics.
 It’s a crucial question for those of us whose lives or relationships are way off track.
 Yet it’s frustrating to get a satisfying answer-After all there is no blood test.
 So how can you tell?

 Today’s your lucky day because I’m going to help.
 Ok, here we go.
 Take a deep breath.